 The PF Public Rate is applicable to the sale of Firm Requirements Power under CHWM contracts for Bonneville's Load Following, Block, and Slice/Block power products.
-Bonneville recovers costs for Tier 1 through composite customer charges, demand charges, and load-shaping charges.
+Bonneville recovers costs for Tier 1 through composite customer charges, demand charges, load-shaping charges, Slice and Non-Slice charges.
 Table 6 shows the charges included in both Tier 1 and Tier 2 F PF rates.

-Table 6: Elements of Priority Firm Public Rate
+Table 6: Elements of Priority Firm Public Rate in BP-18

-1 T Tier 1 Charges Customer Charges Includes the customer rates and billing determinants, which is based on the Tier One Cost Allocation (TOCA).
+Tier 1 Charges Customer Charges Includes the customer rates and billing determinants, which is based on the Tier One Cost Allocation (TOCA).
 Demand Charges Applies to Load Following and Block with Shaping Capacity customers.
 Monthly demand charge (\$/kW).
 Load Shaping Charge Applies to Load Following and Block customers.
 The charge could be a charge or credit.
 Load shaping rates for High Load Hours (HLH) and Low Load Hours (LLH) (mills/kWh) Product Conversion Charge Customers that have converted from the Slice product to a Non-Slice product (monthly charge) Spill Surcharge Applies to Load Following, Block, Slice/Block (block portion).
-Specified in General Rate Schedule Provisions (GRSP) Appendix C. Tier 2 Charges Load Shaping Charge Applicable to customers that have elected to serve Above-RHWM Load with purchases at Tier 2 rates.
-Short Term Charge Applicable to customers that have elected to purchase power at the Tier 2 Short-Term Rate, as specified in the customer's CHWM Contract Load Growth Charge Applicable to customers that have elected to purchase power at the Tier 2 Load Growth Rate
+Specified in General Rate Schedule Provisions (GRSP) Appendix C. Tier 2 Charges Load Shaping Charge Applicable to customers that have Above-RHWM Load less than 1 aMW Short Term Charge Applicable to customers that have elected to purchase power at the Tier 2 Short-Term Rate, as specified in the customer's CHWM Contract Load Growth Charge Applicable to customers that have elected to purchase power at the Tier 2 Load Growth Rate